aowais2/video_gRPC/README.md

 Install required packages in a virtual environment.

 Run Sean's gRPC (repository below) locally first, to make sure the basics are understood.
-If possible, utilize DigitalOcean / AWS VMs to then extend the concept.
+If possible, utilize DigitalOcean / AWS VMs instead of simply executing it locally.

 Once the above is complete, try running this repo.

+# Notes on Debugging

+Debugging with gRPC is sometimes a little tricky. <b> WIP </b>

 # Acknowledgements